-In the main text we will consider a more general setting where $T$ is the product of an algebraic torus and a finite abelian group.
-By itself this would be only a generalization of minor interest, but it turns out to be needed to carry out the argument, even if one is only interested in actions of connected tori.
-Working in that generality however requires tweaking somewhat the definition of quasi-constant maps.
-For the rest of this introduction however we will bracket this issue, and restrict attention to the case when $T$ is a connected torus.
+We call $ \Mapo{E}{[X/T]}$ the stack of \emph{quasi-constant maps}.
+In fact, the correct notion of quasi-constant maps is slightly more involved; we refer the reader to Section \ref{qcm} for a complete exposition of this point.

 Working with maps that are close to being constant is familiar from many geometric contexts.
-The product structure on Chen--Ruan orbifold cohomology, for instance, is governed by almost constant maps out of marked rational curves.
+The product structure on Chen--Ruan orbifold cohomology, for instance, is governed by quasi-constant maps out of marked rational curves.
 For an example which is closely related to our story recall that, in defining the Witten genus via Dirac operator on the loop space, Witten and Taubes actually work with \emph{small loops}: i.e. with the normal bundle to constant loops, rather than with the full loop space.
-We regard almost constant maps out of $E$ as an analogue, in our setting, of Witten and Taubes' small loops.
+Quasi-constant maps out of $E$ can be viewed as an analogue, in our setting, of Witten and Taubes' small loops.

 A key property of the stack of quasi-constant maps is that it satisfies a form of Zariski codescent on the target.

 \begin{customthm}{A}[Theorem \ref{proposition:codescentnormalvar}] Let $U_i \to X$ be a $T$-equivariant Zariski open cover.
 Then the natural map